JoePiano/TP1_AR/README.md

 # TP1_AR
-First Assignement for the Augmented Reality Course
+First Assignment for the Augmented Reality Course